mik3up/Twitch-Chat-Analysis/README.md

 * NLP / Sentiment analysis on Twitch chat
 * Content analysis - can chat tell when content is becoming relevant and we can generate a clip?
 * Improve the data workflow so it takes one python file, currently I need to run 2 python files per channel (not scalable)

+<i>Updated July 3, 2019<i>

+## Sentiment_analysis

+* Updated and automated pipeline to pull chat data from multiple channels simultaneously using multithreading
+* Analyzed data from Edisonparklive

+## Follow_Up2

+* Further analyze sentiment across more channels
+* Add personalized sentiment to the vader sendiment dictionary
+* Apply context to the Sentiment